2i2c-org/team-compass/projects/managed-hubs/researchdelight.md

 ## Purpose

-The hub https://researchdelight.2i2c.cloud is available for use by 2i2c Team Members to explore and use for their day-to-day work.
+The hub at https://researchdelight.2i2c.cloud is available for 2i2c Team Members to explore and use for their day-to-day work.

 It serves as a showcase research hub for demonstrating workflows to other communities as well as a resource for collaboration within 2i2c.